 Increasing the Risk of Asthma

-As we’ve mentioned, the root causes of asthma are difficult to pinpoint.
-There are, however, certain factors which can increase your risk of developing the condition.
+As we've mentioned, the root causes of asthma are difficult to pinpoint.
+There are, however, certain factors that can increase your risk of developing the condition.
 Asthma risk factors include:

 - A family history of the condition.

 - Allergy-related conditions such as hay fever, food allergies, and eczema.

 - Exposure to tobacco smoke as a child.